By Jack Corbett

 human prop.

-With Bailey Rae not performing there’s still fifteen feature
+With Bailey Rae not performing there's

-It’s nearly 2 a.m. before the showcase is over, and I haven’t had a
+three different sets.
+It is nearly 2 a.m. before the showcase is over, and I haven't had a

-club’s second floor, which although way cool, obscured the stage from
+clubs second floor, which although way cool, obscured the stage from

 most of the audience, a stupid and expensive architectural